-- Demolition and clearing of all existing built form structures and vegetation; - Bulk earthworks including 'cut and fill' to create flat development platforms for the proposed buildings, and topsoiling, grassing and site stabilisation works; - Subdivision of the site into 7 individual allotments. - Construction of a new industrial estate at the subject area comprising 7 allotments and a total GFA of 145,821m2, including: - 139,621m2 of warehousing floorspace; and - 5,950m2 of ancillary office floorspace - 1 new on-site retail cafe building comprising 200m2 of floorspace; - Construction of a new internal road layout and parking for 777 vehicles; - Associated site servicing works and ancillary facilities, including OSD detention basin; - Associated site landscaping; and - Works-in-kind (WIK) arrangements through a Voluntary Planning Agreement (VPA) for external road upgrades including to Aldington Road and Abbots Road, and a new signalised intersection at Mamre Road and Abbotts Road.
+- Demolition and clearing of all existing built form structures and vegetation; - Bulk earthworks including 'cut and fill' to create flat development platforms for the proposed buildings, and topsoiling, grassing and site stabilisation works; - Subdivision of the site into 5 individual allotments. - Construction of a new industrial estate comprising 6 warehouses and a total GFA of 150,577m, including: - 144,482m of warehousing floorspace; and - 5,895m of ancillary office floorspace - 1 new on-site retail cafe building comprising 200m of floorspace; - Construction of a new internal road layout and parking for 658 vehicles; - Associated site servicing works and ancillary facilities, including OSD detention basin; - Associated site landscaping; and - Works-in-kind (WIK) arrangements through a Voluntary Planning Agreement (VPA) for external road upgrades including to Aldington Road and Abbotts Road, and a new signalised intersection at Mamre Road and Abbotts Road.